 A 34,000-word German-English literary dictionary

-For each separate meaning of an entry-word we have included, in addition to its English translation, the original German-language definition and (…) -
+For each separate meaning of an entry-word (see the analysis of the number of different meanings for each type of word below) we have included, in (…) -

 "The Awful German Language", by Mark Twain